All Collections

 2. Check the Deposits to Submit

-Once you have received your checks and entered them as undeposited funds, now you can utilize the undeposited funds to record them as one lump sum.
+Once you have recorded your payments, now you can utilize the undeposited funds to group them together and record them as one lump sum to match your actual deposit.
 When you have all the payments entered and you are ready to actually deposit them in your bank, use Bank Deposits.
 Check the deposits that you want to submit:

 3. Select the Correct Account